co-operating-systems/PhD/UseCases/UseCases.md

      ] .
 ```

-So here we can imagine that resources are tagged in some way - perhaps we need a new `Tag` http header, and that the rule allows access to any resource that has the tag `adult` if the agent is over 21.
+So here we can imagine that resources are tagged in some way - perhaps we need a new `Tag` HTTP header, and that the rule allows access to any resource that has the tag `adult` if the agent is over 21.

 Question: Is having the `:default` relation to a container needed here?
 Answer: In the current usage `:default` is a way of selecting all resources under the given container that do not themselves contain their own specified WAC resource.
 So here it should mean that we take that set and add the further restriction given by the `:accessToClass` relation.
 That seems correct as RDF graphs triples are conjunctions of statements.